-Also, if your child has to return to the office at a later date for an immunization, either because they are unwell at the time of their well child check up, or because you defer getting immunizations on that day for another reason, they will be seen by a provider for the follow-up visit.
-This is always our policy as only a provider (MD or NP) can determine what they are due to get and give you information on what to expect and when the next immunizations should occur.
+Also, if your child has to return to the office at a later date for an immunization, either because they are unwell at the time of their well child check up, or because you defer getting immunizations on that day for another reason, they will be seen by a doctor for the follow-up visit.
+This is always our policy as only a doctor (MD) can determine what they are due to get and give you information on what to expect and when the next immunizations should occur.
 This means that immunization follow-up visits will incur a physician charge and may require co-pay or deductible.

 If you have questions about your bill, we are always happy to answer them.